Suggested Searches

 Program Officer

-Amanda L. Nahm is a Program Officer (PO) in the Research and Analysis (R&A) Group in the Planetary Science Division (PSD) at NASA Headquarters.
+Dr. Amanda L. Nahm is a Program Officer (PO) in the Research and Analysis (R&A) Group in the Planetary Science Division (PSD) and a Program Scientist (PS) in the Exploration Science Strategy Integration Office (ESSIO), both at NASA Headquarters.

-Previously, Amanda held multiple postdoctoral research positions at educational and research institutions (the Lunar and Planetary Institute, the University of Texas at El Paso [UTEP], and the University of Idaho) and was an Alexander von Humboldt Postdoctoral Fellow at the German Aerospace Center’s (DLR) Institute for Planetary Research in Berlin, Germany.
-Immediately prior to coming to NASA, Amanda was a part-time stay-at-home mom and high school science teacher.
+Amanda held multiple postdoctoral research positions at educational and research institutions, including the Lunar and Planetary Institute, the University of Texas at El Paso (UTEP), and the University of Idaho.
+She was an Alexander von Humboldt Postdoctoral Fellow at the German Aerospace Center’s (DLR) Institute for Planetary Research in Berlin, Germany.
+Immediately prior to coming to NASA in 2020, Amanda was a part-time, stay-at-home mom and high school science teacher.

 Amanda earned her bachelor’s degree in geology with a minor in astronomy at the University of Colorado in Boulder and her doctorate in geology at the University of Nevada, Reno.
 Her dissertation focused on the geologic and tectonic histories of Mars at the local, regional, and global scales.

-During her rare free time, Amanda enjoys cross stitching and eating baked goods (especially those that contain chocolate!).
-She also looks forward to exploring what the DC area has to offer with her husband and two small boys.
+During her rare free time, Amanda enjoys cross stitching, eating baked goods (especially those that contain chocolate!), and spending time with her husband and three boys.